DivergentClouds/expanse/spec.md

   - If `B` is equal to 0, an error will occur
 - `A << B`
   - Left shift
+  - If `B` is negative, an error will occur
 - `A >> B`
   - Right shift
+  - If `B` is negative, an error will occur
 - `~A`
   - Bitwise not
 - `A & B`